-For any family with children at least ten years of age, and fans of the Lord of the Rings (without it, the game may not make as much sense), this is a game that I highly recommend.
-The aspect that I really like for families is the fact that it's a co-operative game rather than a competitive one, where the players must work together against the game itself to avoid the corrupting influence of Sauron and destroy the Ring of Power.
+For any family with children, and fans of the Lord of the Rings (without it, the game may not be as fun/meaningful), this is a game that we highly recommend.
+At the Blackwell residence we've played it with children as young as seven.
+The younger ones need help but children around 10 or older can handle the game without difficulty.
+The aspect that we really like is the fact that it's a co-operative game rather than a competitive one, where the players must work together against the game itself to avoid the corrupting influence of Sauron and destroy the Ring of Power.

 The game mechanics involve the use of tiles and cards.
 Each turn, each player in sequence must draw a tile with a symbol on it that corresponds to one of the three tracks on each scenario board.
 This will then allow the Fellowship to progress one space on that track.
 Moving along the tracks, they will collect shield tokens which can be used to purchase special Gandalf cards (which come in very handy in a pinch), or to try to counteract some of the events that can occur whenever someone draws one of the dreaded event tiles -- which general involve bad things that happened in the novel.
 The secondary tracks also provide heart, ring, and sun tokens which must be collected by each player before the end of a scenario otherwise they will take "corruption" and move closer to Sauron.
 They are also dealt a hand of cards which may be used to progress further on these tracks.
 Special cards received at various places in the game bring non-hobbit characters like Aragorn, Boromir, Gimli, et al into play.